markperdomo/glint/README.md

 **A little closer.** A native, keyboard-first image viewer for modern Macs.

-Glint is a fresh Swift reimplementation of the everyday Xee experience: open one image, browse its folder, and stay out of the way.
+Glint is a fresh Swift reimplementation of the infamous Xee image viewer: open one image, browse its folder, and stay out of the way.
 It uses SwiftUI, AppKit, Image I/O, Core Animation, and Core Image.
 There is no web view, imported Objective-C application code, or bundled legacy decoder framework.

 **Status: usable 0.1 foundation.** Fast folder browsing is the first priority.
 This is not yet a complete replacement for every Xee feature or historical format; [the feature inventory](docs/FEATURES.md) tracks that work explicitly.